trushkin-ilya/cifar10-distributed/README.md

 # Distributed image classification ![](https://img.shields.io/badge/tensorflow-1.15-informational?logo=tensorflow&logoColor=ccc) ![](https://img.shields.io/badge/horovod-0.19-informational)

 Training distributed system for CIFAR-10 image classification using [TensorFlow](https://github.com/tensorflow/tensorflow) and [horovod](https://github.com/horovod/horovod).
-Data is divided into 3 parts.
-Each part is used by the corresponding worker.
-After each training epoch all workers evaluate loss on whole test dataset.
-Total loss is produced by averaging workers losses.
+Data is divided into parts equal to number of workers.
+Each worker is assigned separate data part.
+Total loss is produced by averaging workers losses during training.
 Weight updates are produced by averaging workers local gradients.
 These updates apply to single neural network maintained by the master process.
 Then updated weights are copied to other workers' CNNs and new training epoch is started.
+After each training epoch chief worker evaluates loss on whole test dataset in separate thread.

 * [Get started](#get-started)
      * [Docker image](#docker-image)